The Chart for Verb Technology Company Inc. (VERB) Is Flashing Mixed Signals

-Verb Technology Company Inc. (NASDAQ:VERB) went down by -7.02% from its latest closing price compared to the recent 1-year high of $3.10.
-The company’s stock price has collected -14.86% of loss in the last five trading sessions.
+Verb Technology Company Inc. (NASDAQ:VERB) went up by 6.96% from its latest closing price compared to the recent 1-year high of $3.10.
+The company’s stock price has collected 8.85% of gains in the last five trading sessions.
 Press Release reported on 03/30/21 that VERB To Report Record Annual Growth for 2020

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.